 A free day to relax or go for more sightseeing in Luxor till the cruise will sail

 In the morning, our cruise ship will take us to Edfu to see its marvelous temple.
 The Edfu Temple is the best-preserved ancient temple in Egypt dedicated to the falcon god Horus.
 It was built in the Ptolemaic period between 240 and 57 BC.
 When we return to the ship, we will cruise towards Kom Ombo where we arrive in the late afternoon.

 We will visit the Ptolemaic Kom Ombo Temple.
 It was built during the reign of King Ptolemy V (ca. 205 to 180 BC).
 The Ptolemies constructed the Temple of Kom Ombo to worship the two gods, Sobek – the crocodile god, and Horus – the falcon god.
 After visiting the site, we will return to the ship for dinner and then we will start sailing south towards

-Enjoy a relaxing ride on a traditional sailboat (fellucca) while visiting the Elephantine island and the Botanical garden.
-Today, you will leave your Nile cruise and check-in your hotel in Aswan.
+Enjoy a relaxing ride on a traditional sailboat (felucca) while visiting the Elephantine island and the Botanical garden.
+Today, you will leave your Nile cruise and check in your hotel in Aswan.

 Early morning in Aswan, you will enjoy a day’s sightseeing.
 Start with the High Dam and the Unfinished Obelisk then on to the beautiful Temple of Philae, which is devoted to the goddesses Isis.
 Head to Aswan airport to fly back to Cairo.